 - the actions related to CSI reporting on a serving cell which is not active in slot that the UE applies in the earliest slot after in which the serving cell is active.

-The value of is where is a number of slots for a PUCCH transmission with HARQ-ACK information for the PDSCH reception and is indicated by the PDSCH-to-HARQ-timing-indicator field in the DCI format scheduling the PDSCH reception as described in Subclause 9.2.3 and is a number of slots per subframe for the SCS configuration of the PUCCH transmission.
+The value of is where is a number of slots to determine a PUCCH transmission with HARQ-ACK information for the PDSCH reception and is indicated by the PDSCH-to-HARQ-timing-indicator field in the DCI format scheduling the PDSCH reception as described in Subclause 9.2.3, and is a number of slots per subframe for the SCS configuration of the PUCCH transmission, and is a number of slots for repetitions of a PUCCH transmission by nrofSlots or =1 if nrofSlots is not configured.

 With reference to slots for PUCCH transmissions, if a UE receives a deactivation command [11, TS 38.321] for a secondary cell ending in slot , the UE applies the corresponding actions in [11, TS 38.321] no later than the minimum requirement defined in [10, TS 38.133], except for the actions related to CSI reporting on an activated serving cell which the UE applies in slot .